sytabaresa/kingly/README.md

   - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or impose a concurrency model on top of the state machine's control flow

-It is obviously a [work in progress](#roadmap), the current version is taken from statechart code written two/three years ago and adjusted to the current API design.
+Needless to say, this library is written because of a belief that there are serious benefits today in using a more formalized approach to user interface design.
+It should also be obvious that this is a [work in progress](#roadmap), the current version is taken from statechart code written two/three years ago and adjusted to the current API design.
 It works nicely though and have already been used succesfully :

 - in [multi-steps workflows](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), a constant feature of enterprise software today
 - for ['smart' synchronous streams](https://github.com/brucou/partial-synchronous-streams), which